apacha/sensor-fusion-demo/README.md

 THE SOFTWARE.

 This application also uses parts from the the Android Open Source Project, licensed under the [Apache License, Version 2.0]( http://www.apache.org/licenses/LICENSE-2.0).

+## Data privacy statement

+This application does not store or transmit any data.